 Louisiana announces plans for 'Space Campus' at NASA's New Orleans site

-NEW ORLEANS - The governor has announced plans for the Louisiana Space Campus, a business park within NASA's site in southeast Louisiana.
+NEW ORLEANS - Officials have announced plans for the Louisiana Space Campus, a business park within NASA's site in southeast Louisiana.

 Governor John Bel Edwards announced the project Wednesday, saying the plan will convert 50 acres of NASA’s 829-acre Michoud Assembly Facility into a space for commercial office development.
 The site would target developments from existing Michoud tenants and new prospects from the private and public sector.